-2 seriously injured in shootout outside Belltown club
+2 arrive at Harborview after overnight shootings; 1 dies

 The 2200 block of First Avenue has been cited in previous Seattle police reports:

-On July 7, just before 2 a.m., a 32-year-old man was fatally shot after a reported disturbance at a bar.
+•On July 7, just before 2 a.m., a 32-year-old man was fatally shot after a reported disturbance at a bar.

-On June 17, 2018, a man suffered serious injuries after being shot about 2:20 a.m. during a disturbance in the street.
+•On June 17, 2018, a man suffered serious injuries after being shot about 2:20 a.m. during a disturbance in the street.
 Cars and a building were hit by gunfire.

-On May 5, 2017, a man suffered grazing gunshot wounds to his chest and leg after conflicting reports of a fight in front of a nightclub.
+•On May 5, 2017, a man suffered grazing gunshot wounds to his chest and leg after conflicting reports of a fight in front of a nightclub.

 Gang-unit detectives are investigating Saturday’s shooting and ask anyone with additional information to call the police tip line at 206-233-5000.